LukeTRyan/KrakenBrewing/KrakenBrewing/content/post/2022-08-31-belgian-witbier-white-ale.md

   - citrus
   - wheat
 ---
-The inspiration for this beer came from a night several years ago when I was working at a bartender.
+The inspiration for this beer came from a night several years ago when I was working as a bartender.
 Myself and a few others headed to an American-style bar across the road on our break, for some food and beers.
 I ended up getting a Blue Moon on tap, not knowing what it is and expecting it to be a thin, watered down American lager.
 I was surprised to receive the opposite, a full-bodied, rich, citrusy and spicy Belgian-style ale with a slice of orange in it.
 It was fantastic, and that is the style and moment  I'm trying to recreate with this beer.

 After my research, I concluded on using additions of fresh orange peel, dried chamomile flowers and crushed coriander seed.
 I also chose to use Saaz hops for the bittering addition, as these are fairly old noble hops and true to the style with the spice character.
 I chose to go with Lallemand's Belgian Wit yeast, as it's an accessible and neutral dry yeast.